rutiglianogabriele/LLM_scraper/README.md

 ## Potential Use Cases

 This tool can be adapted for various purposes.
-Here is something ChatGPT suggests:
+Here are some suggestions from ChatGPT:

 | Use Case | Description |
 |----------|-------------|